Interstate 35 in Oklahoma: Future

 ODOT began a redesign process for the I-35/I-240 interchange in southeast Oklahoma City in 1998.
-It is currently a four-leaf cloverleaf interchange that has deemed to be outdated and the improvements will change it to a multi-level interchange with dedicated interstate ramps, turnaround lanes, and service roads for improved city street access in six phases.
-Phase 1 began in early summer 2016 and was completed in May 2017 while phase 1A construction began in mid-June 2017 and was completed in summer 2018.
+It is currently a four-leaf cloverleaf interchange that was deemed to be outdated, and the improvements will change it to a multi-level interchange with dedicated interstate ramps, turnaround lanes, and service roads for improved city street access in six phases.
+Phase 1 began in early summer 2016 and was completed in May 2017, while Phase 1A construction began in mid-June 2017 and was completed in Summer 2018.
 Construction on phase 1B began on June 5, 2023, and is expected to be completed in 2025.

-Construction is currently underway at I-35 and SH-9 West (Exit 106) in Goldsby to reconfigure the interchange into a Diverging diamond interchange.
-The new design is expected to "accommodate large volumes of turning traffic by shifting traffic to the left side of a divided roadway through a series of coordinated signals for safer and more efficient left turns."
+ODOT is planning an improvement project for I-35 between Robinson Street in Norman to SW 4th St in Moore.
+The project would include one-way frontage roads along the corridor as well as improve access to and from I-35 using X-ramps at existing interchanges and overpasses.
+Planning for the project began in 2016; a final request for comments via a virtual open house will be held between February 10 – March 10, 2026.
+Coinciding with that virtual open house was another one from the Oklahoma Turnpike Authority (OTA) regarding the future I-35/US 77/East-West Connector interchange, which will share the Indian Hills Road interchange.
+This virtual open house will be held between January 20 – February 20, 2026.